How to: Elk Hide Tanning with Hair-on

 My process:

 Fleshing (5 hours).
-Using my hunting knife, I slowly cut away as much flesh and fat as possible.
-The butchers gave me a pretty clean hide, but it's almost impossible to remove everything while skinning.
-The fleshing technique that worked best was pulling flesh / fat up with one hand for tension and cutting it with the other.
+Using my hunting knife, I cut away as much flesh and fat as possible.
+The butchers produced a pretty clean hide.
+But it's almost impossible to remove all the flesh when skinning.
+The technique that worked best was pulling flesh / fat with one hand for tension and cutting with the other.

-My pulling hand started cramping after a few hours, at which point I experimented with pliers.
-I also tried a hatchet and butter knife, but the sharp knife worked best.
+My "pulling hand" cramped after a few hours, at which point I tried pliers.
+I also experimented with a hatchet and butter knife – the sharp knife worked best.

-Regardless of approach, fleshing is a slow process.
-Despite warnings, I never cut through the hide using the sharp knife.
-For a thinner hide, like deer, it would make sense to be more cautious.
+Fleshing is a slow process.
+Despite warnings, I never cut through the hide.
+For a thinner hide – like deer – it makes sense to be more careful.

-I removed the tail because I was getting tired, but there's a technique to remove the tailbone and leave the tail fur.
-(See in this clip.)
+I removed the tail, but there's a technique to remove the tailbone and leave the tail fur.
+(See this clip.)

 Once fleshed, I laid the hide hair-down on a tarp for salting.

-Tip: During the pickling and neutralizing process, I found cheaper pickling salt at the grocery store.
+Tip: During the pickling and neutralizing steps, I found cheaper "pickling salt" at the grocery store.
 Next time.

-Periodically I mopped up puddles on / around the tarp I laid the hide on.
-Be sure to salt in an area free from anything you don't want tainted by blood.
+Periodically, I mopped up puddles on / around the tarp.
+Be sure to clear the area of anything you don't want stained by blood.
 (And secure from pets.)
 I added more salt after 24 hours.
+In retrospect, I could have scraped off the wet salt and replaced it with a new layer of dry salt.

-According to most guides, iodized salt can distort the hide's color, and rock salt crystals are too large to draw out all the moisture.
-There were some dissenting opinions, but fine non-iodized salt seemed like consensus.
+According to most guides, iodized salt distorts the hide's color and rock salt crystals are too large to draw out enough moisture.
+I found some dissenting opinions, but fine, non-iodized salt seemed to be consensus.

 A few resources: Brain Tan on hide storage; Van Dyke's guide to tanning (see steps 1 and 2); Steel Horse Leather tanning guide; Amy's Taxidermy.

-After two days, fluid stopped pooling / draining, so I scraped off the salt using a dustpin and shook off the remainder onto the tarp.
-The hide looked pretty consistent.
-Blood and natural fluids largely drained out.
+After two days, fluid stopped pooling / draining.
+I scraped off the wet salt using a dustpin and shook the remainder onto the tarp.
+The hide looked fairly consistent.
+Blood and most natural fluids drained out.

 Rehydrate / clean and drain